aleva85/Projects/VRexperiment_code_and_visualization/README.md

 <img align="left" width="40%" height="40%" src="virtualOBE_camera.png"><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/><br/>

 Simulated results for an experiment where 3 different stimulus properties where optimized.
 The plots show the evaluations and the partial dependences of the 3 parameters.
-Partial dependences are a way to visulize how the value of 1 or 2 specific attributes influences the average predicted values y, REGARDLESS of the values taken by the other parameters (marginalization).
+Partial dependences are a way to visulize how the value of 1 or 2 specific attributes influences the average predicted values y, regardless of the values taken by the other parameters (marginalization).

 <img align="left" width="45%" height="45%" src="eval.png">